zimmermannlowbrass/python-p3-pip-lab/README.md

 ## Instructions

-- Using the command `pipenv install --python 3.8.13`, set up a virtual environment using Python 3.8.13.
+- Using the command `pipenv --python 3.8.13`, set up a virtual environment using Python 3.8.13.
 - Using the `pipenv install` command install these versions of the following libraries `requests==2.27.1` and `pytest==7.1.3`